-Ogre-orc hybrids are described under Ogre (and referred to under Orc) in the MM as half-ogres (specifically ogrillons).
-Ogre-human hybrids are described under Ogre in the MM as half-ogres, and likewise for ogre-hobgoblin and ogre-bugbear hybrids.
+Ogre-hobgoblin and ogre-bugbear hybrids are described under Ogre in the MM as half-ogres.
 The line ‘Ogres don’t mate with dwarves, halflings or elves.
 They eat them.’ in the half-ogre paragraph could be read as implying that ogres biologically could mate and hybridize with these races if they chose.

-As well as this mutually-interbreeding core of humans, orcs and ogres, it is also stated that one (at least) of the three can specifically interbreed with each of elves, dwarves, hobgoblins and bugbears, and possibly halflings.
-My understanding of real-world cross-breeding is that if A can breed with B and B can breed with C, then A and C can (usually) breed with each other so, between that and the fact that humans and orcs at least can interbreed with an unspecified range of additional humanoids, I am inclined to infer that all the races mentioned in bold in this paragraph can probably, in principle, breed with each other.
-I’m going to call these interbreeding races collectively human-kin for ease of reference now.
+So at least one of the core three can specifically interbreed with each of elves, dwarves, hobgoblins and bugbears, and possibly halflings.
+My understanding of real-world cross-breeding is that if A can breed with B and B can breed with C, then A and C can (usually) breed with each other so, between that and the facts that ogres have four listed and three implied potential breeding partners, and that humans and orcs at least can interbreed with an unspecified range of additional humanoids, I am inclined to infer that all the races mentioned in bold in this paragraph can probably, in principle, breed with each other.
+I’m going to call these interbreeding races collectively ‘human-kin’ for ease of reference now.

 Are there other races we can add to the human-kin?